top of page

 • if they had a Blue Badge, their Blue Badge number if you know it

-• if they were getting any benefits, tax credits or State Pension, information about which ones they were getting
+• if they were getting any benefits, tax credits or State Pensions, information about which ones they were getting

 • if they were getting money from an Armed Forces Pension or Compensation Scheme, details of that scheme